shalini-techindustan/ssr-react-redux-nextjs/README.md

 I don't like using relative paths if I don't have to (I hate trying to remember ../../..)!
 So I set up in the .babelrc file at the root all the aliases for different folders.
 If you add a folder to your project, add it in there too.

 ## Service Worker
-I set up a service worker at root (my-service-worker.js).
+ set up a service worker at root (my-service-worker-simple.js).
 1. Any time that you add a page, add the url to the cache of the my-service-worker.js file in the install event and change the version number.
 2. Be sure to customize the manifest.json file at the root with your project specifics, such as your project name and icons.